lukso-network/lsp-smart-contracts/CONTRIBUTE.md

 ## **Release Process**

-Releases are published when a commit including an incease in the `package.json` version number is merged to the `main` branch.
+Releases are published when a commit including an increase in the `package.json` version number is merged to the `main` branch.

 This function increases the version automatically using [standard-version](https://github.com/conventional-changelog/standard-version):
 ```bash